Tips & Tricks

 Adjusting the offcut rack in the software

-If a small red lock is displayed as a symbol at the beginning of the row in the editing window, the compartments cannot be edited.
+If a small red lock symbol is displayed at the beginning of the row in the editing window, the compartments cannot be edited.

-The reason: there is already data on offcuts in these compartments.
-These must first be deleted so that the size of the compartments can be edited, for example.
+The reason: there is already data for offcuts in these compartments.
+This must be deleted first so that e.g. the size of the compartments can be edited.

 We recommend the Automatic allocation option.
 Automatic allocation takes into account how full a compartment already is.
 If you select a compartment manually, you must first check whether the offcuts still fit in.